Gamification in E-Learning: How It Can Benefit Your Application

 Better learning outcomes

 Recent research indicates that game-based learning is more effective than traditional learning.
 More specifically, those who study with gamification elements perform better on tests than those studying in a more conservative manner.
-Thus, with a thought-after gamification strategy, you can achieve great progress in corporate training or reach other learning objectives.
+Thus, with a thought-out gamification strategy, you can achieve great progress in corporate training or reach other learning objectives.

 Increased user retention